gnagel/datastore-performance/README.md

    This will deploy your app to:
    > https://performance-test-dot-[YOUR PROJECT ID].appspot.com

+5. Developing the benchmark app.
+If you are doing development on the benchmark app and need to install new requirements run this to install them in the running container:

+    ```shell script
+     docker-compose exec app pip install -r requirements.txt
+    ```

+    Or run this to tear it down and re-build the app entirely
+    ```shell script
+     docker-compose down
+     docker-compose build
+     docker-compose up -d
+    ```

 ## Benchmark Testing

 1. Create a set of instances that get used for the test.
 This needs to be done only once: